-In this post we’re going to do a Seymour Duncan SH-2N Jazz coil splitting, but first, a little background information: Humbucker pickups are usually wired to use both of its coils at the same time.
+Humbucker pickups are usually wired to use both of its coils at the same time.
+In this post, we’re going to do a Seymour Duncan SH-2N Jazz coil splitting.
 Coil splitting is when you use a switch to shut off one of the coils to make it sound much like a single coil pickup.
 Splitting the pickup will give you more tone options, and the modification is completely reversible.

 Getting Started with Seymour Duncan SH-2N Jazz Coil Splitting

 This modification can be accomplished using any humbucker pickup that has four colored wires and one bare wire.
-The design is always the same, but the color of the wires is not a standard, and they can vary between manufacturers, even between models.
+The design is always the same, but the color of the wires is not a standard.
+Also, they can vary between manufacturers, even between models.
 For that reason, we are going to be talking specifically about the Seymour Duncan SH-2N Jazz pickup in this post.

 The Seymour Duncan SH-2N Jazz

 Seymour Duncan SH-2N Jazz pickup is a brighter-sounding pickup, and an excellent choice for the neck position.
 The extra treble helps the notes remain clear, even when playing very fast.
 It uses Alnico magnets and has a moderate output.

 One of the most significant decisions we need to make when performing this modification is the type of switch to use to turn off one of the coils.
 For this guide, we are going to use a push-pull pot because it allows our mod to be reversible.
 You can use a toggle switch if you prefer, and the instructions to complete the modification are almost identical.

 The downside to the push-pull pot is that it requires more space below the Volume or Tone control.
 Some guitars may not have enough room.
 You will want to check your guitar before deciding which switch to use.